Russell Maliphant

 In 2003, Russell created Broken Fall with Sylvie Guillem and George Piper Dances and music by Barry Adamson.
 Broken Fall premiered at the Royal Opera House in December 2003 and was awarded an Olivier Award in 2003.
 Rise and Fall – an evening of work at Sadler's Wells Theatre including Broken Fall – was awarded a Critics' Circle National Dance Award for Best Choreography (Modern) in 2006.

 Broken Fall marked the beginning of a collaborative relationship with Sylvie Guillem, which has seen further fruit with the award-winning Push and Solo.
 These two works premiered at Sadler's Wells in Autumn 2005 in a programme entitled PUSH, which has subsequently toured to sell-out audiences in France, Italy, Spain, Germany and America.
 The duet Push danced by Guillem and Maliphant has been presented by The Tokyo Ballet in Tokyo and on tour in Japan.
 Maliphant received a South Bank Show Award and an Oliver Award (2006) for the work; Guillem also received a Time Out Live Award for Solo (2006).
 This collaboration with Guillem continued in 2009 with the premiere of a new production, Eonnagata, created with the Canadian Director Robert Lepage.

 Russell also makes work with his own company, Russell Maliphant Dance Company, which acts as his creative lab for the development and presentation of new work.
 In the past two years, the Company have been touring Push, reworked for and presented by two of the company dancers, alongside the new female quintet, Transmission, and a new male solo, Flux.
-In 2007, RMDC featured in Cast No Shadow, a new work exploring the ideas of identity and migration created in collaboration with the visual artists Isaac Julien which was presented at Sadler's Wells and BAM in New York.
+In 2007, RMDC featured in Cast No Shadow, a new work commissioned for Performa 07 exploring the ideas of identity and migration created in collaboration with the visual artists Isaac Julien which was presented at Sadler's Wells and BAM in New York.